akinali94/e-commerce-microservices-java/src/frontend/README.md

-# Cymbal Shops Frontend
+# Microservices Shops Frontend

-This project is a React-based frontend for the Cymbal Shops e-commerce demo application.
+This project is a React-based frontend for the Microservices Shops e-commerce demo application.
 It directly communicates with microservices via REST APIs.

 ## Features